olg6328/olg-voice-track/README.md

 I used to voice train to speak with a lower voice.
 While I was able to [lower my voice](https://github.com/olg6328/olg-voice-track#trained-voice) compared to my [pre-transition voice](https://github.com/olg6328/olg-voice-track#pre-transition-voice), I found that it took me a lot of conscious muscle effort to pull it off and maintain that lower pitch.
 Sometimes I spoke from my belly and diaphragm as I should and sometimes I failed to do it because of allergies, stress, or something else, so my voice fell back to its pre-transition sound.
 In my experience, voice training alone gave me mixed results in terms of how I sounded like, but it was still worth trying so that I could train my muscles to be able to speak at a lower pitch.

 I decided to go on HRT to eliminate voice dysphoria.
 My voice visibly got lower around the [fourth month on T](https://github.com/olg6328/olg-voice-track#year-0-month-04-march-2023) with minimal diaphragm effort.
-T also helps strengthen muscles, including my diaphragm during the first three months ([December 2022](https://github.com/olg6328/olg-voice-track#year-0-month-01-december-2022), [January 2023](https://github.com/olg6328/olg-voice-track#year-0-month-02-january-2023), [February 2023](https://github.com/olg6328/olg-voice-track#year-0-month-03-february-2023)) so that I can pull off a lower voice with less effort than I used to without T. My new voice became stable after the fourth month, but I'm still recording because I'm wondering if my voice can get any lower.
+T also helps strengthen muscles, including my diaphragm during the first three months ([December 2022](https://github.com/olg6328/olg-voice-track#year-0-month-01-december-2022), [January 2023](https://github.com/olg6328/olg-voice-track#year-0-month-02-january-2023), [February 2023](https://github.com/olg6328/olg-voice-track#year-0-month-03-february-2023)) so that I can pull off a lower voice with less effort than I used to without T. My new voice became stable after the fourth month, but I kept on recording for two years because I was wondering if my voice could get any lower.
 Not that I'm unsatisfied with my new voice; in fact, I love it!
+(Update after two years: It didn't get any lower, but those who've heard my pre-transition voice in real life said that my voice is much deeper now.)

 I take full-dose T through injections with testosterone undecanoate every ~~14~~ ~~10~~ 12 weeks (it took guesswork to find out the optimal interval for me).
 As always, your voice change experience may vary depending on your medical background, dosage, and route of administration.